codecresta/mdkpq/README.txt

 See program comments for further information / references!

 TODO
-- use the heap (with new and delete) instead of the stack for large arrays
+- use the heap (with new and delete) instead of the stack for large arrays, or use C++ arrays
-- remove the stack resize code
+- reduce the stack size